1951FDG/openpyn-nordvpn-juiceSSH/README.md

 ## Introduction

-The idea all started when I wanted to connect to OpenVPN servers hosted by NordVPN on a [Asus RT-AC86U](https://www.asus.com/Networking/RT-AC86U/).
+The idea started when I wanted to connect to OpenVPN servers hosted by NordVPN on a [Asus RT-AC86U](https://www.asus.com/Networking/RT-AC86U/).
 By default this is possible, but the default firmware including third party firmware [Asuswrt-merlin](https://asuswrt.lostrealm.ca) only allow for a maximum of 5 OpenVPN Clients to be saved.

 I then stumbled on [Openpyn](https://github.com/jotyGill/openpyn-nordvpn), quickly learned Python, and made a pull request, enabling support for Asuswrt-merlin.
-Openpyn is a python3 script which can be run on [Entware-ng-3x on Asuswrt-merlin](https://gist.github.com/1951FDG/3cada1211df8a59a95a8a71db6310299#file-asuswrt-merlin-md).
+Openpyn is a Python script which can be run on [Entware-ng-3x on Asuswrt-merlin](https://gist.github.com/1951FDG/3cada1211df8a59a95a8a71db6310299#file-asuswrt-merlin-md).
 The main feature of Openpyn, is that it automatically connects to the least busy, lowest latency OpenVPN server.
 NVRAM write support for Asuswrt-merlin in Openpyn is then able to save the least busy, lowest latency OpenVPN server to the NVRAM of a Entware-ng-3x enabled ASUS router.

 Now, I had achieved more or less what I desired, but this left me with one last struggle, having to resort to open a SSH connection to the ASUS router and supplying Openpyn with the desired arguments (e.g., country, server load threshold and server type).
 Having the ability to do that on a phone instead of a computer would make this a lot easier, and that led me to discovering [JuiceSSH](https://juicessh.com).

-[JuiceSSH](https://juicessh.com) supports the use of plugins, which allowed me to create this fantastic app.
-This app runs on Android, it establishes a connection to a device that has a SSH server running on it, and it is then able to send a Openpyn command to the remote device.
+JuiceSSH supports the use of plugins, which allowed me to create this fantastic app.
+This app runs on Android, it establishes a connection to a device that has a SSH server running on it, and it is then able to run Openpyn on the remote device.

 > **Note**:
 > This project is my very first Android project, and as such, it may not follow all the best coding practices yet, regardless of this, I'm committed to make this app a source of inspiration for other developers working on similar based Android apps, especially Google Maps based Android apps.

 ## Features

+- Telnet functionality for connecting to OpenVPN management interface

-- Supports most arguments available in Openpyn with easy to use preferences
+- Supports most arguments available in Openpyn

 - Allows to use location based filtering in Openpyn

 - Map view displays markers for every country supported by NordVPN

 - Allows to hide countries in the map view

 - Allows to star a country in the map view

 - API keys stored in shared preferences are encrypted

 - On app start, it will use a smart location, to determine the closest country

 - Uses Geolocation APIs to determine the current location based on the current public IP address
   - <http://ip-api.com>, <https://ipdata.co>, <https://ipinfo.io>, <https://ipstack.com>